 The Rocket, Putney Wharf Tower, Brewhouse Lane, SW15 2JQ

 No prizes for guessing that The Capitol is a former cinema.
 Making way for the screen these days is a blockbuster of a bar, selling the usual range of well-kept ales, chilled wines from the tap and so on.
 OK, so it'd be nicer if this place was restored to an actual cinema (they still have the old seats installed in the higher tier), but this is second best.
 Wetherspoon has turned a few cinemas into boozers, including The Coronet in Holloway and The Montagu Pyke in Charing Cross.
 The latter screens major sporting events on a huge projector.
 You'll have to sneak in your own popcorn, though.

 8. The Rochester Castle, Stoke Newington

 Open since 1983, The Rochester Castle is the oldest surviving Wetherspoon pub in London.
-Although the carpet's been changed a couple of times since then (we hope), it's got that 'classic' Wetherspoon vibe (fruit machines, mixed clientele).
-It's a favourite of the Wetherspoon founder too — so if you fancy having a beer/Brexit chat with him, your luck could be in.
+Although the carpet's been changed a couple of times since then (we hope), it's got that 'classic' Wetherspoon vibe (fruit machines, mixed clientele, a homely-fusty kind of feel).
+It's a favourite of the Wetherspoon founder too — so if you fancy having a beer/Brexit debate with him, your luck could be in.

 145 Stoke Newington High Street, Stoke Newington, N16 0NY